What is an Intelligent Network?

 1 Objectives of the Intelligent Network

-The main objectives of the IN (Intelligent Network) are the introduction and modification of new services in a manner which leads to substantial reduction in lead times and hence development costs, and to introduce more complex network functions.
+The main objectives of the IN (Intelligent Network) are the introduction and modification of new services in a manner that leads to a substantial reduction in lead times and hence development costs, and to introduce more complex network functions.

 An objective of IN (Intelligent Network) is also to allow the inclusion of the additional capabilities and flexibility to facilitate the provisioning of services independent of the underlying network’s details.
 Service independence allows the service providers to define their own services independent of the basic call handling implementation of the network owner.